The 4 Fastest Cloud Storage Services

 - Internet speed is not the same as upload speed

 It’s not the same no matter how people tend to present the data to you.
-You might hear a lot of advertiser bragging about how fast their internet service is, say 100mbps but you can actually find out their upload speed data in the fine print.
+You might hear a lot of advertisers bragging about how fast their internet service is, say 100mbps but you can find out their upload speed data in the fine print.
 It’s important to know how the upload speed in hand so everything runs smoothly and speedy.

 - How we measure upload speed

-By actual uploading a test sample (100mb) and measuring the time being taken to finished the whole process.
+By actually uploading a test sample (100MB) and measuring the time being taken to finished the whole process.
 Upload speed is measured by testing the time for transferring a certain size of the file – the amount of time it takes from your end to the destination server.

 - What the upload speed test reveals

 The actual total time it takes to reach the data center or cloud storage server.
 The efficiency of the encryption process during transfer and how the upload process takes place.

 - Should we aim for the fastest upload speed cloud storage service

 Not entirely correct.
 We should look for safe and secure cloud storage that is not sluggish in any way.
 You certainly do not want services that take forever to keep your data safe in place.

 - About Our Upload Speed testing

 Our testing process might be amateur and not accurate enough.
-But it’s the most practical and real-world test that we can put together to show you how the upload process of cloud storage actually works.
-We are normal users just like you too.
+But it’s the most practical and real-world test that we can put together to show you how the upload process of cloud storage works.
+We are normal users just like you too, check out who we are.

 What are the 2 most important things for Cloud Storage?